How to Bleach Wood Furniture The Easy Way

 After it dried

 After the wood is completely dry, you may apply any stains, finishes, or sealers.
-I did not want to alter the look of the wood so I used Dead Flat to seal the wood.
+I did not want to alter the look of the wood, so I used Dead Flat to seal the wood.

 Paint the Rest of the Piece

-I mixed equal parts of Americana Decor Yesteryear paint mixed with Everlasting White for a very light grey almost white look.
+I mixed equal parts of Americana Decor Yesteryear paint mixed with Everlasting White for a very light grey, almost white look.
 I used an angled paintbrush.
-I then sealed it with Americana decor wax in dark brown.
+I then sealed it with Americana Decor wax in dark brown.
 Here is a great tutorial on how to paint furniture using chalky paint.

 Add removable Linen wallpaper